VVS: Accelerating Speculative Decoding for Visual Autoregressive Generation via Partial Verification Skipping: Methodology

 \subsection{Partial Verification-Skipping Pipeline}

 When verification skipping is activated at step~$i$, the draft model produces candidate tokens $\bm{c_i}$ conditional on: (i)~the stale features $\bm{h}_{i-1}$ cached from prior steps and (ii)~the embedding $\bm{e}_{i-1}$ of selected token sequence $\bm{x}_{i-1}^{*}$.
 Then one token sequence of $\bm{c_i}$ is accepted immediately without querying the target model, yielding the tentative continuation~$\bm{x}_i^{\circ}$.
 At the subsequent verification-resumed step~$i+1$, the unverified sequence~$\bm{x}_i^{\circ}$ is prepended to the newly drafted candidates $\bm{c}_{i+1}$, then the concatenated sequence is processed in a single forward pass of the target model.
-This simultaneously processes both old unverified tokens and new tokens to be verified and restores the missing KV-cache entries, which we term \textit{post verification}, thereby reestablishing exact AR conditioning.
+This process, which we term \textit{post verification}, simultaneously processes old unverified tokens alongside new ones.
+By restoring the missing KV-cache entries, it reestablishes exact AR conditioning.
 Besides, features ~$\bm{h}_t$ of any step $t$ are cached in a buffer, ensuring that the draft model always has access to the most recent verified representation whenever verification skipping is enabled. \cref{fig:vvs_pipeline} depicts the pipeline of VVS, and we provide pseudocode \cref{alg:skip_speculative} in the supplementary material.

 A noticeable condition is that if verification skipping is used consecutively, $\bm{x}_{i-1}^{*}$ could be $\bm{x}_{i-1}^{\circ}$.
 This can result in too many unverified tokens, thereby causing uncontrollable error accumulation.
-To bound error accumulation, we enforce the hard constraint that at most one consecutive can be verification-free.
+To bound error accumulation, we enforce a hard constraint that no two consecutive steps can be verification-free.